 - Whether or not you possessed more than the nine gram threshold

 - Whether any mitigated or aggravated factors are present in your case felony information

 Based on a combination of these factors, along with the severity of the charges you are currently facing:

 - You could face up to 12.5 years in prison for manufacture, sale and/or transport if aggravated factors exist

 - You could face 8.7 years in jail for possession of equipment and substances to manufacture meth if aggravated factors exist

 - You could face 3.7 years in jail for personal possession that doesn’t exceed the threshold amount of nine grams if aggravated factors exist

-Repeat offenders, especially those caught making, selling or transporting meth in Arizona, can face sentences of up to 20 years in prison.
+Repeat offenders, especially those caught making, selling or transporting meth in Phoenix, can face sentences of up to 20 years in prison.
 And of course, if you possess any amount over the nine-gram threshold, your sentence can increase significantly.

 Trust Phoenix Criminal Attorney With Your Methamphetamines Crime Defense

 It is essential to consult a defense attorney with proven experience defending methamphetamine crimes of all severities.
 We will not stop fighting for your rights, by making sure that every possible legal option and defense strategy is available to you.
 If you are facing any kind of methamphetamine related charge in Phoenix, contact Phoenix Criminal Attorney Law Firm today for a private, no obligation consultation at 602-551-8092.